Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 mix wet ingredients

-• Combine flour and baking powder in a separate bowl, then add them to the wet ingredients.
+• Combine 2 cups all-purpose flour and 1½ teaspoons baking powder in a separate bowl, then add them to the wet ingredients.

 Mix with a spatula until the mixture turns into dough.